wojackbro/Optimised_Robot/README.md

 1. Open CoppeliaSim and load the scene file (`.ttt`).
 2. Attach `scripts/readsensor.py` to the **SensorHub** object (`sysCall_sensing` mode).
 3. Attach `scripts/actuatormotor.py` to the **Robot** object (`sysCall_actuation` mode).
-4. Attach the Lua vision callback script to each of the five vision sensor objects.
+4. Attach the vision callback script to each of the five vision sensor objects.
 5. Press **Play** to start the simulation.

 ---